Chart Color Schemes

 Tea Tree Gully's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-The prevalence of common health issues is low across both younger and older age groups.
-Private health cover stands at approximately 52% of the total population (~1,893 people), slightly lower than the average SA2 area.
-The most prevalent medical conditions are arthritis (9.3%) and mental health issues (8.4%), with 66.1% of residents reporting no medical ailments, compared to 67.9% in Greater Adelaide.
+AreaSearch's analysis of mortality rates and health conditions found results mostly aligned with national benchmarks.
+The prevalence of common health conditions is quite low across both younger and older age groups.
+Approximately 52% (~1,981 people) of the population has private health cover, slightly lower than the average SA2 area.
+The most prevalent medical conditions are arthritis (9.3%) and mental health issues (8.4%), while 66.1% reported being completely free from medical ailments, compared to 67.9% in Greater Adelaide.
 Health outcomes among working-age residents are typical.
-The area has a higher proportion of seniors aged 65 and over at 23.2%, compared to Greater Adelaide's 19.3%.
-Health outcomes among seniors are above average, aligning with national rankings for the general population.
+Tea Tree Gully has 23.3% (886 people) of residents aged 65 and over, higher than the 19.2% in Greater Adelaide.
+Seniors' health outcomes are above average, with national rankings broadly similar to the general population.

 Frequently Asked Questions - Health